 Extensive research has proven the numerous benefits dancing has on mental health.
 Due to dance using the body to express emotion, it can often be helpful for people suffering from mental health issues who can find it hard to express feelings.
 As a result, dancing and movement can help to communicate feelings whilst boosting wellbeing and providing psychological benefits.

 At danceSing, our members are really feeling the great effects of singing, dancing and group fitness.
-We found that 82% of our members noticed a greater feeling of wellbeing after attending danceSing, with many reporting they have more ‘get up and go’, higher levels of motivation and a general boost in happiness!
+We found that 100% of our members experienced physical, mental or social benefits from danceSing, with many reporting they have more ‘get up and go’, higher levels of motivation and a general boost in happiness!